Okocha76/Okocha76.github.io/_posts/2019-11-21-migration-in-europe.md

 [ ![](/img/regions.png){:width="400px"}{: .center-block :} ](/img/regions.png)

 A look at the regions in Europe with the highest and lowest net migration emphasizes the above.
 Most regions in the top 25 are in Western Europe.
 The bottom 25 are foremost regions in Eastern Europe.
-These lists also stress [rural-urban migration](https://migrationdataportal.org/themen/urbanisierung-und-migration){:target="_blank"}, but that is beyond the scope of this blogpost.
+These lists also stress [rural-urban migration](https://migrationdataportal.org/themen/urbanisierung-und-migration){:target="_blank"}, but that is beyond the scope of this blog post.

 **Data source:** [Eurostat](https://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=demo_r_gind3&lang=en){:target="_blank"}
 **Notebook:** [![Colab Notebook](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Okocha76/Okocha76.github.io/blob/master/Population_Change_Europe_2000_2018.ipynb){:target="_blank"}